Pygocentrus/front-ui-screenshot/README.md

-# UI scrapping capturer
+# Frontend multi viewport capturer

 ### Intro

-Weightless node script to take screenshots of your website, to test its UI according to the viewport size and the type of browser.
+Weightless NodeJS script to take screenshots of your website, to test its UI according to the viewport size and the type of browser.

 ### Support